Deer-Tongue Grass

 The preference is partial sun, moist conditions, and sandy soil.
 In some situations, this grass can spread aggressively via its rhizomes.

 Range & Habitat: The native Deer-Tongue Grass is common in southern Illinois, while in the rest of the state it is occasional (see Distribution Map).
-Habitats include moist depressions in rocky upland woodlands, sandy woodlands, sandy savannas, sand prairies, acidic gravelly seeps, low areas along streams, and abandoned sandy fields.
+Habitats include moist depressions in rocky upland woodlands, sandy woodlands, sandy savannas, sand prairies, acidic gravelly seeps, sandy swamps, low areas along streams and ponds, and abandoned sandy fields.
 This grass is more common in moist sandy habitats than elsewhere and it tolerates some disturbance.

 Faunal Associations:

-The caterpillars of several skippers (Hesperiidae) feed on the foliage of panic grasses (Dichanthelium spp. & Panicum spp.), specifically: Hesperia sassacus (Indian Skipper), Polites themistocles (Tawny-Edged Skipper), Poanes hobomok (Hobomok Skipper), and Wallengrenia egremet (Northern Broken-Dash).
-The caterpillars of the moth Idioglossa miraculosa skeletonize the leaves of Deer-Tongue Grass and other panic grasses, while the caterpillars of the moth Cycloplasis panicifoliella develop blotch-mines in the leaves.
-Other insect feeders include the leaf beetle Chalepus bicolor, the billbug Sphenophorus callosus, the stilt bug Jalysus spinosus, the stink bugs Mormidea lugens and Oebalus pugnax, the grasshopper Arphia sulfurea, and such leafhoppers as Flexamia areolata, Polyamia herbida, and Polyamia rossi.
+Insects that feed on Deer-tongue Grass and other panic grasses (Dichanthelium spp., Panicum spp.) include the caterpillars of Polites themistocles (Tawny-edged Skipper) and other skippers, the larvae of such moths as Idioglossa miraculosa and Cycloplasis panicifoliella, the leaf beetle Chalepus bicolor, Sphenophorus callosus (Southern Corn Billbug), Oebalus pugnax (Rice Stink Bug), the stilt bug Jalysus spinosus, the plant bugs Collaria meilleurii and Collaria oculata, Anoecia cornicola (White-banded Dogwood Aphid) and other aphids, the leafhoppers Polyamia herbida and Polyamia rossi, and Arphia sulfurea (Sulfur-winged Grasshopper).
+The Insect Table provides more information about these species.
 Among vertebrate animals, the seeds of panic grasses are an important source of food to many birds, especially sparrows (see the Bird Table for a listing of these species).
-The seeds are also consumed by some small rodents, such as the wild House Mouse and Prairie Deer Mouse.
+The seeds are also consumed by some small rodents, such as the wild House Mouse and Prairie Deer Mouse (Whitaker, 1966).
 The young foliage is palatable to many mammalian herbivores, including cattle, horses, sheep, deer, and rabbits.

 Photographic Location:

-A moist sandy woodland and mesic sand prairie at the Indiana Dunes National Lakeshore in NW Indiana.
+A moist sandy woodland and mesic sand prairie at the Indiana Dunes National Lakeshore in NW Indiana; a sandy swamp at the Heron Boardwalk in Vermilion County, Illinois.

-Comments: Deer-Tongue Grass is one of a small number of Dichanthelium spp. (cool-season panic grasses) with leaf blades that can exceed 1" in width.
+Comments: Deer-Tongue Grass (Dichanthelium clandestinum) is one of a small number of cool-season panic grasses (Dichanthelium spp.) with leaf blades that can exceed 1" (25 mm.) in width.
 It starts off life as a normal cool-season panic grass, producing an exerted inflorescence during early summer when it is about 1½-2' tall.
-At this stage, it closely resembles Dichanthelium latifolium (Broad-Leaved Panic Grass) and similar species.
+At this stage, it closely resembles Broad-leaved Panic Grass (Dichanthelium latifolium) and similar species.
 However, after producing this early inflorescence, it continues to grow during the rest of the summer by forming branching culms, becoming 3-4½' tall by autumn.
-This additional growth makes Deer-Tongue Grass the tallest species of the numerous Dichanthelium spp. that occur in Illinois.
-It is also unusual in producing inflorescences that remain hidden in its autumnal sheaths – apparently the spikelets of these inflorescences are self-fertile, having abandoned cross-pollination by wind.
+This additional growth makes Deer-Tongue Grass the tallest species of the numerous cool-season panic grasses that occur in Illinois.
+Like many other species in this genus, Deer-Tongue Grass often blooms again later in the year by producing inflorescences that remain hidden, or at least partially hidden, in its autumnal sheaths.
+This unusual characteristic sets them apart from many other grasses.

 Return